 Foods You’ll Encounter

-Slovak food tends to be pretty hearty; meat is usually the main dish and it’s often served with dumplings or potatoes.
+Slovak food tends to be hearty; meat is usually the main dish, and it’s often served with dumplings or potatoes.
 The national dish is bryndzove halusky, dumplings with cheese and bacon.
 You can also expect to have good, hearty bread with most meals.
 Cabbage and potatoes are the most common vegetables.
-You’ll also see lots of fresh fruit and delicious pastries and sweets, though.
+You’ll also see lots of fresh fruit, delicious pastries, and sweets.

 What's Included